 If you find yourself wearing similar kit to your colleagues, don’t feel as though you have failed to take full advantage of business casual’s apparent opportunity for self-expression.
 Rather, congratulate yourself on having conducted successful negotiations with unspoken corporate expectations.
 The key word to shoot for here is ‘professional’, no more and no less.

 At least for the time being, the fact is that corporate culture – the kind that imposes any kind of dress code – is becoming ever more niche each passing year.
 Work dress codes, in fact, are coming to be associated with the plodding past, not the dynamism and fleet-footedness of a modern company.
 This is, in part, a product of age: generations of men who have grown up with fashion and developed an interest in style are now at a time of life when they are ascending to the big leather boardroom seats.
 And, as the new power brokers, are making breaks with the kind of business environment that would have been familiar to their forefathers.

 Steve Jobs was known for his business casual approach, but perhaps his style is more suited to a tech company than a City of London office

 But it’s also a product of changes to the business environment: the start-ups of today are often the giants of tomorrow, and the entrepreneurial spirit that fuels them thrives on rule-breaking, rather than rule-keeping.
 Bosses are less bothered by what you wear than how you perform, which is as it should be.
 It worked for Steve Jobs.
-He had his own dress code of sorts – but it was the same, very casual black polo neck and jeans every day.
+He had his own dress code of sorts – but it was the same, laid-back black polo neck and jeans every day.
 Likewise Mark Zuckerberg and his grey T-shirts.
-Partly this is about personal branding.
-But it’ also because it leaves them to think about the important things worth thinking about – to actually get on with the work.
+Partly, this is about personal branding.
+But it’s also because it leaves them to think about the important things worth thinking about – to actually get on with the work.
 This approach might not make you a billionaire but, for your own sanity, we humbly suggest you do the same.